 The American Lung Association filed suit on January 21, 2014 in the U.S. District Court for the District of Columbia asking the court to direct the EPA to complete a review of the ozone NAAQS as required by the CAA.
 In November 2014, the EPA issued the proposed rule for comment.
-EPA is proposing to lower the primary ambient air quality standard for ozone from 0.075 ppm to somewhere between 0.065-0.070 ppm while also soliciting comments supporting an even lower standard at 0.060 ppm, as well as those that support maintaining the existing standard.
-Lowering the ozone NAAQS will impact development in areas designated as nonattainment for ozone.
-If the EPA adopts a primary ozone NAAQS lower than the current 0.075 ppm standard and sets new secondary ozone NAAQS, the result could be a significant expansion of the areas identified as nonattainment for ozone.
+EPA proposed to lower the primary ambient air quality standard for ozone from 0.075 ppm to somewhere between 0.065-0.070 ppm while also soliciting comments supporting an even lower standard at 0.060 ppm, as well as those that support maintaining the existing standard.
+On October 1, 2015, EPA issued a final rule establishing a new ozone NAAQS at 0.070 ppm.
+EPA must evaluate the impact of the new ozone NAAQS on any potential expansion of the areas identified as nonattainment for ozone within two years of the final rule date.

 The Clean Water Act.
-The Federal Water Pollution Control Act as amended (the "Clean Water Act") regulates the discharge of process wastewater and certain storm water under the

-National Pollutant Discharge Elimination System permit program.
+The Federal Water Pollution Control Act as amended (the "Clean Water Act") regulates the discharge of process wastewater and certain storm water under the National Pollutant Discharge Elimination System permit program.
 At the present time, PSEC has the required permits under the program for the operation of the facilities.
 The water quality regulations require compliance with Illinois' water quality standards, including sampling and monitoring of the waters around the plant.